masneyb/shotwell-site-generator/README.md

                 --src-assets-directory /path/to/this/repo \
                 --title "My Photos"

-Open the top level index.html file in your browser to view your library.
+Open the top level `index.html` file in your browser to view your library using the rich search experience.
+The file `static-site/media/index.html` contains the site that minimizes the use of Javascript.